RomeroRyan/PYTHON-PasswordGenerator/README.md

     LinkedIn:       (TBA)

 ### -Notes:
-1. The code heavily relies on python's **random** libary to generate characters; I am unaware how truely random the libary's logic is.
+1. The code heavily relies on python's **random** libary to generate characters; I am unaware how truely random the library's logic is.
 2.

 ### -Ways-to-Improve-Code:
 1. While very unlikely, it is possible that code continues to generate passwords that fail the check everytime.
-Creating a failsafe to prevent code from being stuck in an endless loop (have it exit the loop after 3 or 4 fails and display an error message)
+Create a failsafe to prevent code from being stuck in an endless loop (have it exit the loop after 3 or 4 fails and display an error message)
 2.